High Hopes: The Amityville Murders

-High Hopes: The Amityville Murders is a book written by Gerard Sullivan and Harvey Aronson and tells the story of Ronald DeFeo Jr. and how he murdered his family.
+High Hopes: The Amityville Murders is a book written by Gerard Sullivan and Harvey Aronson and tells the story o the 1974 Amityville murders.
 A 2018 film was based on the book.

 Plot summary

 The book is based on trial testimony of the 1974 murder of the DeFeo family and takes place from the prosecutor's point of view.
 Gerard Sullivan was the prosecutor in the case.
-The book tells of Ronnie's nine-year stay at the house on Ocean Ave.
-It tells how Ronnie starts to become increasingly more mentally unstable, using drugs, getting into fights.
-It goes up to how Ronnie killed his family.
+The book is centered around Ronald DeFeo Jr., who was convicted in the murders, and his nine-year stay at the house on Ocean Ave.
+It tells how starts to become increasingly more mentally unstable, using drugs, getting into fights.
+It goes up to how DeFeo Jr. killed his family.
 Then it goes to the aftermath and the court and eventually his conviction.
 The book does not deal with anything supernatural and is only about the DeFeos.
 It also talks about the insanity plea.
 A very controversial event is also mentioned in the book.
 The event which is now unverifiable, tells of a 1972 drowning that may have been caused by Ronald DeFeo Jr. The only mention of the haunting is in a sentence at the end of the book.